All posts

 What you can ask

-With your baby's actual data in front of the AI, you can ask specific, personal questions:
+With your baby's actual data in front of the AI, you can ask specific, personal questions instead of generic ones:

 • "Is this feeding pattern normal for a 4-month-old?"